 Solar Photovoltaic (PV) and Solar Thermal Systems

 Backup power systems such as generators are limited by the amount of fuel that can be stored.
 Generators require continuous maintenance and must be “exercised” periodically to ensure reliable operation during an emergency.
 Portable generators can create fire, carbon monoxide and electrocution hazards if not used properly.
 Permanently installed solar systems can provide safe, clean, and reliable standby energy as well as everyday electricity and hot water to offset utility costs.
 Many areas of the U.S. receive 5 to 8 kWh/m2/day of solar radiation.
 When oriented within +/- 45o of true south, a 100-square feet (sf) solar photovoltaic (PV) panel can produce as much as 1 kW of electricity.
 Approximately 110 sf of solar PV roof area is required to provide power for each 2,000 sf of conditioned floor area.
 Storage for interior system components may require a minimum of 4ft x 4ft of wall-mounting surface.
 Solar water heating storage tanks will require approximately 3ft x 3ft of floor area and 7ft ceiling clearance and should be located near the existing water heater.
-Additional space may be necessary for manufacturer or code required clearances.
+Additional space may be necessary for manufacturer-specified or code-required clearances.
 System components should be protected from moisture, high temperatures, and direct sunlight.
 Search the Solution Center for additional information on solar photovoltaic and solar thermal systems.

 Protection for roof-top solar panels should be provided to minimize damage and ensure equipment does not become windborne debris during a design wind event as per 2018 IRC Section 324.
 Panels should be designed and installed to resist the component and cladding loads specified in the 2018 IRC R301.2(2).
 Solar energy systems should meet the requirements within Chapter 23 of the International Fire Code and the National Fire Protection Association National Electrical Code (NFPA 70).
-Stationary battery systems used for energy storage should be labelled for residential use in accordance with UL 9540 and installed according to NFPA 70 as per 2018 IRC 327.
+Stationary battery systems used for energy storage should be labeled for residential use in accordance with UL 9540 and installed according to NFPA 70 as per 2018 IRC 327.
 Battery storage systems should not be installed within the habitable space of a dwelling unit, including spaces that may be used as a storm shelter or refuge area.
 Batteries such as lead-acid batteries that produce hydrogen or other flammable gases should be provided with adequate ventilation.